hazelcast/hazelcast-jet-reference-manual/docs/500_Vertices_in_the_Library/300_Computational_Vertices.md

 # Aggregation

-Jet comes with a rich set of vertices for aggregations.
 The focal point of distributed computation is solving the problem of _grouping_ by a time window and/or grouping key and _aggregating_ the data of each group.
 As we explained in the [Hazelcast Jet 101](Getting_Started/Hazelcast_Jet_101_-_Word_Counting_Batch_Job.md) section, aggregation can take place in a single stage or in two stages, and there are separate variants for batch and stream jobs.
-The main class with factories for built-in computational vertices is `Processors`.

 The complete matrix of factories for aggregator vertices is presented in the following table:

 <table border="1">
 <tr>